 Fiction.
 Sometimes cows lie down just to chew their cuds and rest their legs a little.

-- Chickens cackle and owls howl just before rain.
+- Chickens cackle just before rain.

 - Cats and dogs eat grass before a rain.